-This is not a new requirement.
+This is not an additional requirement.
 It simply repeats, for clarity, the requirement of section 17 of the Building Act which applies to all building work, including that done without a building consent under Schedule 1.

 Building performance cannot be made worse

 Section 42A(2)(b) is a requirement relating to all building work done without a building consent under Schedule 1.
 It requires that the exempted building work must not make the altered building perform worse than the building did before the work was carried out.

 This applies unless the building’s performance initially exceeded the Building Code’s requirements.
 In this case, it must continue to comply with the Building Code once the work is completed.

 Note: Section 42A(2)(b) is a requirement for ALL alterations done to existing buildings under Schedule 1.
 It makes sure that alterations do not lessen a building’s performance in terms of the Building Code.

 This is a similar requirement to the one in section 112(1)(b) of the Building Act for alterations to existing buildings.
 However, section 112 relates to alterations carried out with a building consent.
 Section 42A(2)(b) was introduced to make sure that alterations do not reduce the performance of any buildings altered without a building consent under Schedule 1.

 Exempt work must comply with other relevant legislation